 Bangkok has been wonderful so far.
 The people are kind, the food is amazing, and everything is super cheap.
 I’ve explored the city, climbed the Golden Mount, gotten a massage (1 hr, full body, for 5 USD = AMAZING), gone shopping, and experienced some of the night life here (which is wild to say the least).
 I’ve met tons of interesting people each with their own stories to tell and ways of looking at the world.
 For the first time in a long time, I’ve gotten the feeling that I belong, like I’ve finally found a community of people I can connect with.
 I’ve added several new countries to my “places to visit” list purely because of other people’s stories about their travels there.
-Who would’ve thought that Kyrgyzstan would make the cut?
+Kyrgyzstan, anyone?

 For the first few days I was having no problems at all coping with the new environment.
 Granted, it was different and at times overwhelming, but I took it all in with wonder and excitement.
 My stomach was agreeing with the food, I caught on to currency exchanges quickly, figured out how to use a bidet, made many new friends at the hostel, adjusted to the different time zone, learned how to get around (well… kind of), got more comfortable haggling with shop owners, got used to speaking in English that is understandable to non-Americans, etc. Basically, things were running smoothly and I was happy.

 And then, out of nowhere, it happened.
 Complete system failure.
 A full-blown panic attack, the kind that sends me running for the hospital (and I did).